ziyangzeng/getting-started/README.md

 # getting-started
 Demo repository to get familiar with using Github
-# Ziyang s here
-Ziyang in the house
+# Ziyang in the house